Protecting Renters Across The Bluegrass State With Kentucky Renters Insurance

 - Kentucky also boasts several large cities, including those that support military.

 More than four million people live in Kentucky.
-A little over three hundred thousand of them live in apartments, and several thousand more live in other rented arrangements.
+A little over three hundred thousand of them live in apartments, and several thousand more live in other rented homes.
 Throughout the Bluegrass State, renting a home is a popular choice.
-Much of the state is rural and punctuated by long parkways with few services offering beautiful unobstructed views.
+Much of the state is rural and punctuated by long highways, offering beautiful unobstructed views.
 But did you know that several large Kentucky cities have concentrated numbers of renters?
-Louisville is the largest, with 600,000 people covering 340 square miles.
-It’s also known for the Kentucky Derby, of course.
+Louisville is the largest, with 600,000 people covering 340 square miles, and those renters need Kentucky renters insurance.

 Lexington is only about half the size of Louisville, but has much to offer renters.
 UKY is located here, along with their well-known basketball team boasting both the most all-time wins and the highest all-time win percentage.
 Bowling Green, home of Chevrolet Corvette production, offers jobs and opportunity to renters, though it’s a much smaller city.
 Owensboro and Covington are smaller cities yet, but Covington sits just across the Ohio River from Cincinnati.
 Other smaller cities in Kentucky are also popular with renters, such as Hopkinsville, Richmond, Florence, and Georgetown.